 For most people, deciding between veneers and crowns is relatively simple.
 However, if you have a single tooth that can no longer withstand everyday wear and tear, you’ll require a crown.

-In that instance, you’ll need as many dental veneers as needed to cover all of the top teeth in your “smile zone.”
+In that instance, you’ll need as many dental veneers as needed to cover all the top teeth in your “smile zone.”

 Depending on how broad your grin is, that amount is usually between 6 and 10 veneers.